Maneki-neko

 The maneki-neko (招き猫, lit. 'beckoning cat') is a common Japanese figurine which is often believed to bring good luck to the owner.
 In modern times, they are usually made of ceramic or plastic.
-The figurine depicts a cat, traditionally a calico Japanese Bobtail, with a paw raised in a Japanese beckoning gesture.
-The figurines are often displayed in shops, restaurants, pachinko parlors, dry cleaners, laundromats, bars, casinos, hotels, nightclubs, and other businesses, generally near the entrance.
-Some maneki-neko are equipped with a mechanical paw which slowly moves back and forth.
+The figurine depicts a cat, traditionally a calico Japanese Bobtail, with a paw raised in a beckoning gesture.
+The figurines are often displayed in shops, restaurants, pachinko parlors, dry cleaners, laundromats, bars, casinos, hotels, nightclubs, and other businesses, generally near the entrance, as well as households.
+Some maneki-neko are equipped with a mechanical paw that slowly moves back and forth.

 Maneki-neko come in different colors and styles and vary in degrees of detail.
 Common colors are white, black, red, and gold.
-In addition to statues, maneki-neko can be found in the form of keychains, piggy banks, air fresheners, pots, and numerous other media.
-Maneki-neko are sometimes referred to simply as "lucky cats".
+In addition to statues, maneki-neko can be found in the form of keychains, piggy banks, air fresheners, pots, and numerous other media and merchandise.
+Maneki-neko are sometimes referred to simply as "lucky cats" or "calling cats".

 Common features

 Maneki-neko are traditionally depicted seated, holding a koban coin, with one paw raised in a beckoning gesture.
 To some Westerners (Italians, Spaniards and Greeks are notable exceptions) it may seem as if the maneki-neko is waving rather than beckoning.
 This is due to the difference in gestures and body language recognized by some Westerners and the Japanese.
 The Japanese beckoning gesture is made by holding up the hand, palm down, and repeatedly folding the fingers down and back, thus the cat's appearance.
 Some maneki-neko made specifically for some Western markets will have the cat's paw facing upwards, in a beckoning gesture that is more familiar to most Westerners.

 Maneki-neko can be found with either the right or left paw raised (and sometimes both).
 The significance of the right and left raised paw differs with time and place.
 A statue with the left paw raised is to get more customers, while the right paw raised is to get more money.
 Hence it is also said that the one with left paw is for business and the right is for home.

 Battery- and solar-powered maneki-neko are a modern iteration.
+Those sources power a simple circuit that regulates a current going through a coil, whose electromagnetic field subsequently "pushes" a magnet mounted to the end of the waving arm.